Kim Fox

-Kim Fox (also Fox-Hubbard) is a fictional character from the BBC soap opera EastEnders, played by Tameka Empson.
+Kim Fox (also Fox-Hubbard and Fox-Danes) is a fictional character from the BBC soap opera EastEnders, played by Tameka Empson.
 She is the half-sister of Denise Fox (Diane Parish), and aunt to Chelsea (Tiana Benjamin/Zaraah Abrahams) and Libby Fox (Belinda Owusu).
-She first appeared as a guest character on 24 November 2009, and was reintroduced in 2010 as a regular character after piquing the interest of new executive producer Bryan Kirkwood.
+She first appeared as a guest character on 24 November 2009, and was reintroduced in June 2010 as a regular character after piquing the interest of new executive producer Bryan Kirkwood.
 Empson took maternity leave in October 2013 and after appearing several times during her break via webcam, Kim returned to Albert Square on 30 December 2014.
 It was announced on 16 July 2019 that Empson would be taking a break from the show but will return at some point in the future.
 She departed on 23 July 2019.
 Kim made a special appearance via webcam on 25 December 2019.
 Empson returned following her maternity break in the episode broadcast on 16 November 2020.
 Empson took a brief break in early 2024, with Kim departing on 25 January 2024, returning on 10 June 2024.